 Less commonly, cancer in other parts of the body can spread to the pancreas.
-These cancers are not, strictly speaking, pancreatic cancers.
+Strictly speaking, these cancers are not pancreatic cancers.

 This is found in the ampulla of Vater.
 This is the area where the pancreatic duct and bile duct meet and empty into the duodenum (see diagram above).
 These tumours may block the bile duct.
 This means they often cause jaundice by blocking the flow of bile.

 Bile duct cancer (cholangiocarcinoma) can occur in any part of the bile duct.
 The bile duct is a tube that carries bile from the liver to the duodenum (the first part of the small intestine).If bile duct cancer occurs where it passes through the pancreas it is called intra-pancreatic bile duct cancer or distal cholangiocarcinoma.

 The duodenum is the first part of the small intestine and is next to the pancreas.
 Duodenal cancer (cancer of the duodenum) causes symptoms similar to pancreatic cancer.
 It can block food moving through the duodenum to the rest of the bowel.
 It can also block the bile duct, causing jaundice.